From Market Intelligence to Evidence Discipline: The 10 Phases of a Complete GTM Strategy

 The pitch deck is not Phase 01.
 It is Phase 04 — built on three phases of validated research, not assembled from assumptions.

 This phase produces a modular 14-slide investor or sales deck where every claim is audited against the evidence base.
-Market size numbers trace to industry research reports.
+Market size numbers trace to VerticalIQ and government data.
 Competitive positioning traces to the Phase 01 landscape.
 Differentiator claims trace to the Phase 02 analysis.
-Nothing on any slide is unsourced.
+Nothing on any slide is unsourced — a discipline that matters because Gartner research shows B2B buyers value third-party interactions 1.4× more than digital supplier interactions, and 68% research intensively specifically to reduce the perceived risk of a wrong decision (Gartner, 2023b).

 Key deliverables: Modular 14-slide deck (investor or sales variant), claims audit trail, speaker notes, appendix slides with source documentation.